WAT-ai/compute/nebula-onbarding.md

 1. If this is your first time logging in, you will see two files already in the directory:
     * `test.py`: A sample python file.
     * `test_job.sh`: A sample bash for executing a job.
-2. You can run a test job.
-Execute `sbatch test_job.sh`.
-You'll see some confirmation your job has been submitted like `Submitted batch job jobid`
+2. Run a test job by executing `sbatch test_job.sh`.
+You'll see some confirmation your job has been submitted: `Submitted batch job jobid`
 3. Your job has been submitted to a compute node for execution.
-You can see your job status in the queue by running `squeue`.
-This will show you the jobs currently running, and you should see that one of them is yours.
-The ouput looks like:
+View your job status in the queue by running `squeue`.
+This will show you the jobs currently running.
+One of them should be yours.
+The output looks like:
     * ```text
       JOBID PARTITION NAME USER ST TIME NODES NODELIST(REASON) 20356 smallcard test user_name R 0:02 1 ece-nebula06